 Because Funeral Potatoes have been at nearly every church gathering I’ve ever been to, I am here to attest that there are several different ways to make this casserole.

 So why is this recipe any different?
 I have learned through the years that the superior Funeral Potato Casserole recipe is made with real potatoes, but it is rarely done this way.
-(If looking for a frozen hash brown version check out Ree Drummond’s recipe HERE.
-Or you could absolutely substitute frozen hash browns for the real potatoes in this recipe as well.)
+(If looking for a frozen hash brown recipe just swap out the real potatoes for a bag of frozen hash browns instead.)

 Mix melted butter and cream of chicken soup together.
 I throw them in the microwave for thirty seconds, stir and then microwave for another thirty seconds.
 Repeat as needed until mixed.
 (You may want to cover the mixture with a paper towel…sometimes the butter splatters and pops in the microwave.)